Why Choose PMF Fitness Solutions?

 FITNESS INSTRUCTOR COURSE & BOX FIT

-I enrolled on a Fitness Instructor course, passed that within 3 months, became an instructor at Droitwich Amateur Boxing Club and then after many weeks of learning from the other instructors by shadowing and taking supervised parts of the sessions, I finally passed my assessment and hit my target of becoming an instructor myself.
+I enrolled on a Fitness Instructor course, passed that within 3 months, became a Box Fit instructor at and then after many weeks of learning from the other instructors by shadowing and taking supervised parts of the sessions, I finally passed my assessment and hit my target of becoming an instructor myself.

 I’m really excited to share this with others and hopefully inspire them to become more active and healthy and to hopefully be an example of what you can achieve, even at 50 years old and after many years of neglect (I don’t recommend neglecting yourself of course!).